csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 12. Your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
 At this point, your Autonomous Database is ready to use!
 Have a look at your instance's details here including its name, database version, OCPU count, and storage size.

     ![Database instance homepage.](images/adb-state.png " ")
-    Provisioning an Autonomous Database instance.
-## Task 3: Connect to the Autonomous Database instance via SQL Developer

-See [the documentation](https://docs.oracle.com/en-us/iaas/autonomous-database-shared/doc/connect-sql-dev182.html#GUID-14217939-3E8F-4782-BFF2-021199A908FD) if you want to learn more about connecting to Oracle SQL Developer.

-1. Click on **Edit** in the **Network** category, **Access control list** section:
+13. After instance is provisioned (state changes from **Provisioning** to **Available**), click on **Edit** in the **Network** category, **Access control list** section:

     ![Edit Access control list](images/modify-access-control-list-adb.png " ")

-2. Click on **Add access control rule**:
+14. Click on **Add access control rule**:

     ![Add access control rule](images/adb-add-access-control-rule.png " ")

-3. Click on **Add my IP address** and click **Save** on the bottom of the window:
+15. Click on **Add my IP address** and click **Save** on the bottom of the window:

     ![Add your IP address](images/adb-access-control-list-add-myip.png " ")

-4. Click on **Database connection**:
+16. Click on **Database connection**:

     ![Access Database connection options](images/adb-database-connection.png " ")

-4. Under **Wallet type**, choose **Instance Wallet** and  click on **Download wallet**.
+17. Under **Wallet type**, choose **Instance Wallet** and  click on **Download wallet**.

     ![Download client credentials (Wallet)](images/adb-database-connection-download-wallet.png " ")

-5. Please create a **password** for this wallet.
+18. Please create a **password** for this wallet.
 Some database clients will require that you provide both the wallet and password to connect to your database (other clients will auto-login using the wallet without a password).

     ![Choose a password for Wallet](images/adb-download-wallet-password.png " ")

     Choose a location to save the *wallet.zip* file.

     Click the **Close** button at the bottom of the screen.
+## Task 3: Connect to the Autonomous Database instance via SQL Developer

+Oracle SQL Developer is a free integrated development environment that simplifies the development and management of Autonomous Database.

+SQL Developer can connect to Autonomous Database and contains enhancements for key Autonomous Database features.
+You can download the latest version of Oracle SQL Developer for your platform from the Download link on this page: [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sql-developer.html).

+For connecting with mTLS authentication, Oracle SQL Developer provides support for wallet files using the Cloud Wallet Connection Type.
+Oracle recommends that you use version 18.2 (or later); however, earlier versions of SQL Developer will work with Autonomous Database using an Oracle Wallet.

+For connecting with TLS authentication, Oracle SQL Developer provides support using the Custom JDBC Connection Type.
+See Connect with Oracle SQL Developer with TLS Authentication for details on connecting using TLS authentication.

+To create a new mTLS connection to Autonomous Database, do the following:

-6. Open SQL Developer tool, and click on the **green cross** to add a new/select database connection:
+1. Open SQL Developer tool, and click on the **green cross** to add a new/select database connection:

     ![Add a new connection in SQL Developer](images/new-connection-sqldeveloper.png " ")

+    See [the documentation](https://docs.oracle.com/en-us/iaas/autonomous-database-shared/doc/connect-sql-dev182.html#GUID-14217939-3E8F-4782-BFF2-021199A908FD) if you want to learn more about connecting to Oracle SQL Developer.

-7. Configure the database connection:
+2. Configure the database connection:

     - __Name__ - Enter the name for this connection (i.e. *IGNITEADW*)
     - __Add the credentials__ - Fill in the database username *ADMIN* and password *Oracle123!!!* chosen when we provisioned the database (__*Task 2, Step 7*__)